mattermost/docs/source/developer/fx-guidelines.rst

 Feedback: Error Messages
 ------------------------

 On occasion, Mattermost users may encounter a problem that prevents them or the Mattermost system from successfully completing a task.
-The unexpected user behaviour or system response should be communicated to the user through an error message, and should follow the design principles of forgiving and obvious.
+The unexpected user behavior or system response should be communicated to the user through an error message, and should follow the design principles of forgiving and obvious.

 Error messages should: